 Figure A.5/H.248.12 Sequence diagram for skew and jitter indication

 When a remote H.324 terminal indicates the average amount of skew between two logical channels, the MGC forwards the skew to the MG in order for the MG to take the skew into consideration at synchronization of the channels, or at packetization of the channels, into RTP as per Figure A.5.
 This is based on an allocation of an audio stream to StreamID = 1 and that the stream where the h223SkewIndication property is set represents a video stream.
-If the MGC requires another mapping the "Stream H.223 skew measured against" (skewstr) is used to indicate which stream the skew is measured against.
+If the MGC requires another mapping the "Stream H.223 skew measured against" (skewstr) is used to indicate which media stream/logical channel the skew is measured against.
 Where the MGC/MG measures the skew and originates a H.245 H223SkewIndication message the MGC may set the "SkewUpdate" (skewup) event.
 Upon setting of the event once the skew can be determined the MG shall return an ObservedEvent with the initial skew value.
 Subsequent reporting of the event will occur whenever the value of "Threshold" (thres) event parameter is exceeded.
 On reception of the ObservedEvent the MGC may send a H.245 H223SkewIndication based on the skew value received.
-The logical channel identities used may be derived from the associated media stream where the event was set and the media stream specified by the skewstr property.
+The logical channel numbers used may be derived from the associated media stream where the event was set and the media stream specified by the skewstr property.

 At any time when the remote H.323 terminal indicates the amount of jitter in the received media, the MGC forwards the information to the MG in order for the MG to choose the bit rate and buffer control in video channels as per Figure A.5.